ehrpg/qstar/docs/character/skills.md

 #### Back story

-This skill is used to determine eventual relationships with NPCs.
+**AVERAGE**{.hf} This skill is used to determine eventual relationships with NPCs.
 E.g. when meeting a trader, you could roll a back story check to determine if you owe the trader money, or if the trader owes you!

 #### Oratory

-This skill is used to lie, deliver speeches, persuade etc. It's also used to determine if someone is lying or being nervous while talking.
+**EASY**{.hf} This skill is used to lie, deliver speeches, persuade etc. It's also used to determine if someone is lying or being nervous while talking.

 #### Tactics

-This skill is used to non-verbally communicate with party members in combat, tactically breach into buildings or rooms, etc.
+**AVERAGE**{.hf} This skill is used to non-verbally communicate with party members in combat, tactically breach into buildings or rooms, etc.

-#### Command {.bold}
+#### Command

-This skill is used to command crews, give orders on a vessel, lead others, etc.
+**HARD**{.hf} This skill is used to command crews, give orders on a vessel, lead others, etc.

 </div>
 <div class="clearfix"></div>